Andrew-Qibin/homepage/index.md

 I received my Ph.D. degree from Nankai University under the supervision of Prof. Ming-Ming Cheng.
 At present, I am a research fellow working with Prof. Jiashi Feng at National University of Singapore.

+## News

++ One paper was accepted by ICCV2019
++ Two papers were accepted by CVPR2019

+## Activities

+2019-    : Research fellow at NUS
+2016-2019: Ph.D. student at Nankai University

 ## Publications